As the CEO of your company, there may come a situation where you need to implement customer success. You have two options to choose from-

 There can be a case where you and your outsourced partner stop working together.
 This is where you’d need to figure out what remains yours and what you cannot access anymore.
 But if you build an in-house CS organization, you need not worry about these scenarios.You also never have to worry about the logistics of getting your information back under your own control.
 It’s all yours, and it’s always been yours.

-Tight labor market for CSMs
+The tight labor market for CSMs

-According to LinkedIn, the role for CSM is one of the fastest-growing jobs.
+According to LinkedIn, the role of CSM is one of the fastest-growing jobs.
 But it can be difficult to find a good CSM.
 They are in high demand, so if you are looking to hire a team of experienced CSMs, it might take a while to build your team and you have to put in a lot of effort.
 Also, you cannot afford to mismanage your CSMs, because this could directly end up with you losing them to your competition.

 If you’re building your own in-house CS organization, you’ll need to provide your current employees with proper training.
 Your employees can be from different departments and each one of them has their way of doing things.
 Also gathering existing staff can weaken the other departments.